 Driveways exceeding 800 feet in length shall include a pull-off area approximately every 400 feet with a minimum width of 12 feet and length of 50 feet (the total width of the driveway plus the pull-off area will be 24 feet).
 The pull-off area shall be kept clear.

-4. Access Management.
+Access Management.
+The follow standards shall apply to all driveways:

-a.
 No driveway or exit shall be located within fifty (50) feet of a road intersection.
 The Development Review Board may reduce this standard for driveways located in the Village Zoning Districts provided there is no adverse impact on public safety.

-b.
-Where a site occupies a corner of two (2) intersecting roads, the driveway access should be located on the less traveled road. c.
+Where a site occupies a corner of two (2) intersecting roads, the driveway access should be located on the less traveled road.

 The Development Review Board may require shared driveways between adjoining properties in appropriate instances, including the presence of compatible adjacent uses or areas characterized by congestion and frequent and/or unsafe turning movements.

 Multi-Household Dwelling (4 of More Dwelling Units).
 Accesses and driveways serving a multi-household dwelling with 4 or more dwelling units shall be built to meet the construction standards for roads in Section 605 (B).
 The intent of this requirement is to ensure adequate access and circulation on site.
 The Development Review Board may waive any requirement to create a right-of-way under this section, upon request of the applicant, if the Board determines that creation of a right-of-way does not further the intent of this section, Section 605, or Section 608 (Village District Form and Design Standards).

-Access to Parcels without Public Road or Water Frontage.

-1. Applicability.
-In accordance with the Act [§4412(3)], land development may be permitted on parcels which do not have frontage on either a State highway, Class I, II, III, or Class IV town highway or public waters only with the approval of the Development Review Board subject to site plan review or subdivision review, as applicable, and this section.

-2. New Rights-of-Way/Easement Width and Construction Standards.

-a.
-Access to parcelss without public road or water frontage, with not more than three (3) lots, shall be provided within a permanent easement or right-of-way at least fifty (50) feet wide and shall meet the driveway standards in Section 503(A) above. .

-b.
-Access to parcels without public road or water frontage, for four (4) or more lots, shall be provided within a permanent easement or right-of-way fifty (50) feet wide and compliance with the private road standards in Section 605.

-c.
-The Development Review Board may consider the intended use of the property and safety, traffic, road and site conditions in granting, conditioning or denying approval.

-Section 505: Existing Small Lots
+Section 504: Existing Small Lots

 Any lot that is legally subdivided, that is in individual and separate and non-affiliated ownership from surrounding properties, and in existence on the effective date of any zoning regulation may be developed for the purposes permitted in the district in which it is located, even though not conforming to the minimum size requirement, if such a lot is not less than one-eighth acre in area with a minimum width or depth dimension of 40 feet.
 Except as provided by the Act, if any existing small lot subsequently comes under common ownership with one or more contiguous lots, the non-conforming lot shall be deemed merged with the contiguous lot (24 V.S.A. §4412(2)).